bfox9900/CAMEL99-FORTH/README.md

 been made by the cross-compiler.
 There are NO compiler words in the kernel to do IF/ELSE/THEN , BEGIN/UNTIL etc.

-The file DSK1.ISOLOOPS is pulled in by the DSK1.START file when the system boots to add this functionality.
+DSK1.START also pulls in DSK1.SYSTEMDTC to add the rest of the CORE words to the kernel which includes IF,ELSE,THEN,BEGIN,UNTIL,WHILE and REPEAT.

-DSK1.START also pulls in DSK1.SYSTEMDTC to add the rest of the CORE words to the kernel.
 The file name is changed from DSK1.SYSTEM to clarify that one file is for the earlier ITC system and the SYSTEMDTC is for the DTC system.

 ### DSK1.START Contents